jeffreysorgen/golf-club-sensors/activity.md

   - nRF Connect on Phone --> Arduino which is still powered by computer USB cable
   - I don't know whether there was truly a disconnection there?
 - So, what other smartphone BLE options are out there?
 Is nRF Connect the most common?
 It's Nordic Semi so it seems logical to keep using it.

+##### What if:
+- What if I am charging both phone and Arduino at the same time?
+- The small recharger has two ports.
+- It will not shut off while it's charging the phone.

 #
 ### Our objective: